hashicorp/terraform-provider-azurerm/website/docs/r/oracle_cloud_vm_cluster.html.markdown

 * `hostname` - (Required) The hostname for the Cloud VM Cluster without suffix.
 Changing this forces a new Cloud VM Cluster to be created.

-* `hostname_actual` - The hostname for the Cloud VM Cluster with suffix.
-Changing this forces a new Cloud VM Cluster to be created.

 * `license_model` - (Required) The Oracle license model that applies to the Cloud VM Cluster, either `BringYourOwnLicense` or `LicenseIncluded`.
 Changing this forces a new Cloud VM Cluster to be created.

 * `location` - (Required) The Azure Region where the Cloud VM Cluster should exist.
 Changing this forces a new Cloud VM Cluster to be created.